lightbody/micronaut-data-4-tx-issue/README.md

 Furthermore, we also have a lot of code that kicks off async event listeners and/or uses `@Async` paired with code that is configured using the tx synchronizers to execute after commit.
-We did _not_ utilize `TransactionalEventListener`, primarily because it didn't exist or work with Spring transactions at the time.
+We did _not_ utilize `TransactionalEventListener`, primarily because it didn't exist or work with Spring transactions at the time, and also because it only seems to work for registering event listeners that execute synchronously on the same calling thread.
+Our needs are for asynchronous work to trigger.

 Now that we're migrating, we're finding that code like the flow in this example produce a "connection is closed" error.
 It seems that the new `PropagatedContext` system (paired with `ExecutorServiceInstrumenter`) is causing the Hikari